For sale ev Kia

 In practice

 WLTP consumption is 20.2 kWh/100km (manufacturer figure).
 Over a whole year, including winter trips, owners report mixed around 23.5 kWh/100km (owner forums, n approximately 12, not measured by us); that pushes the real range below the 563 km WLTP, especially at motorway speed.
 The boot is 333 l behind the third row, which expands considerably when the bench is folded.
 The braked towing weight at 2,500 kg is generous and matches many a diesel SUV.
-The indicative list price rose from about 71,995 euro (peildatum early 2024) to 73,995 euro now, a from-price, no offer and no forecast.
+The indicative list price rose from about 71,995 euro (reference date early 2024) to 73,995 euro now, a from-price, no offer and no forecast.

 Points to note